Recording: Compassion for the Agile Leader with Ann-Smith

-The four challenges for a leader include collaboration, control, creativity and competitiveness.
-Leaders, who are often decision makers, have to work across different spaces and with the onset of the Pandemic these leaders found themselves struggling with the same problems as their team mates.
+The four challenges for a leader include collaboration, control, creativity, and competitiveness.
+Leaders, who are often decision makers, have to work across different spaces and with the onset of the Pandemic, these leaders found themselves struggling with the same problems as their teammates.
 They were stuck at home and had to manage their work life and home life and many found this to be very constricting.

 Leaders developed a greater awareness around the needs of their teammates from a humane perspective rather than just a task perspective.

 They had to learn how to marry their team’s objectives with their own objectives and still meet the company’s goals.
 There was a need to create stronger relationships.
-The way to strengthen these relationships is by increasing leaders’ emotional intelligence, empathy, and the way they think about things – become more flexible or agile both emotionally and cognitively.
+The way to strengthen these relationships is by increasing leaders’ emotional intelligence, empathy, and the way they think about things – becoming more flexible or agile both emotionally and cognitively.

 Definition of Compassion:

 Compassion means supporting everyone in the workplace, including those who are struggling but also those who are doing well.
-Fundamental to that, is building good relationships with those people and recognising what their needs are.
+Fundamental to that, is building good relationships with those people and recognizing what their needs are.

 The thing that makes compassion different is that action is taken on those needs and finding a way to meet those needs.

 What makes compassion difficult to demonstrate in the Workplace?